 We all are aware of the serious national health emergency, coronavirus Covid-19.
 As we navigate these uncertain times, I urge calm and caution.
-Sunfish Lake has no public buildings or public gathering places and thus less potential opportunity for spread of the virus.
+Sunfish Lake has no public buildings or public gathering places, other than our churces, and thus less potential opportunity for spread of the virus.

 Please utilize reliable information sources to keep abreast of evolving news.
 Below are links to helpful resources,

 At this point, it is prudent to adhere to recommended social distancing, so we’ll all wave and talk from across the road as we are out walking or driving!

 We wanted the flexibility to conduct City meetings via telephone or other electronic means due to the coronavirus COVID-19 concerns.
 State law requires the mayor to make a “Proclamation of Local Emergency” in order to allow us to accomplish that.
 That Proclamation was signed March 16, 2020 and was ratified and extended by the City Council at a Special Meeting Thursday, March 19, 2020.
 The Proclamation was extended until June 5, 2020 or until the Governor declares the emergency status no longer requires emergency response and recovery efforts, whichever occurs first.
 If necessary, the Proclamation could be further extended by the City Council.
 Click here for the proclamation.

 I’d like to share some suggestions for all of you on managing self-care in these tough times.
 As we navigate the coming weeks, we need to focus on what we can do to make a positive impact on those around us, whether it be in your personal or professional world.
 Here are some tips:

 1. Avoid isolation.
 Participate in conference calls and video conferencing with team members, friends and family to stay connected; be sure to include a fair amount of video/FaceTime calls to have a visual reference to gauge the health and well-being of others.